Special offer

 Why is pay transparency important?

 In the digital age, sharing and accessing this information is easier than ever.
 From anonymous online forums to salary information platforms like Indeed, employees can compare their salaries to industry standards and openly discuss their experiences.
-This can shape perceptions of a company brand and impact an employer’s talent pipeline.
-With salary transparency increasingly the norm in Canada, companies can benefit from this approach.
+This can shape perceptions of a company’s brand and impact an employer’s talent pipeline.
+With salary transparency increasingly the norm in Canada, companies may benefit from this approach.

 Pay transparency mandates in Canada

-Pay transparency mandates in Canada vary at the federal and provincial levels.
-The federal government is required to include salary ranges in job postings and disclose pay scales to employees upon request.
+Pay transparency mandates in Canada vary at the federal and provincial levels, with the federal government focusing on pay equity plans and wage‑gap reporting for federally regulated employers.
 Each province or territory determines its specific policies.
 For example:

-• Ontario: Requires job postings to include salary ranges and prohibits asking candidates about their salary history.
+• Ontario: Requires job postings to include certain salary ranges.

-• British Columbia: Mandates annual pay equity reports for larger employers.
+• British Columbia: Mandates annual pay transparency reports for larger employers, and employers are not allowed to ask about candidates’ salaries from previous employers.

 Benefits of pay transparency